 6. Red Spider Lily Festival, Saitama

-In late September you can enjoy the natural beauty of tens of thousands of red spider lily flowers make for an impressive sight at this flower festival in Hidaka city in Saitama prefecture, earning it a spot on the 30 Most Beautiful Places in Japan.
+In late September, you can enjoy the natural beauty of tens of thousands of red spider lily flowers make for an impressive sight at this flower festival in Hidaka city in Saitama prefecture, earning it a spot on the 30 Most Beautiful Places in Japan.
 The festival lasts around two to three weeks and features live music performances and food stalls.
 The journey time from Tokyo is around one hour by train, and the event is also close to the town of Hanno, home to Metsä Village, a Nordic-themed entertainment complex that includes the Moomin Valley theme park.

 - MORE INFORMATION: Kinchakuda.com

-8. Tsukimi Moon Viewing Festival
+7. Tsukimi Moon Viewing Festival

 Tsukimi is the popular Japanese custom of moon viewing in the autumn.
-On the fifteenth night of every month of the old calendar a full moon appeared, and the eighth month (September in the modern calendar) was believed to be the best time of year for viewing.
-Moon viewing spots, such as balconies or garden areas, are commonly decorated with branches of susuki (silvery pampas grass) that represent a healthy bounty of harvested rice, and offerings of tsukimi-dango (rice dumplings) that represent the full moon and are believed to being health and happiness.
-A variety of other seasonal foods and drink such as sake (Japanese rice wine), soy beans, sweet potato, and kabocha (pumpkin/winter squash) are also often displayed.
+On the fifteenth night of every month of the old calendar, a full moon appeared, and the eighth month (September in the modern calendar) was believed to be the best time of year for viewing.
+Moon viewing spots, such as balconies or garden areas, are commonly decorated with branches of susuki (silvery pampas grass) that represent a healthy bounty of harvested rice, and offerings of tsukimi-dango (rice dumplings) that represent the full moon and are believed to bring health and happiness.
+A variety of other seasonal foods and drinks such as sake (Japanese rice wine), soy beans, sweet potato, and kabocha (pumpkin/winter squash) are also often displayed.

 Tsukimi dates vary each year, but moon-viewing festivals are always held in September or October.
 You can find events across the country, but some highlights include the nighttime illumination of the Tokyo Tower, the festival at Himeji Castle, and musical performances at the Sankeien Garden in Yokohama.

-9. Kishiwada Danjiri Festival, Osaka
+8. Kishiwada Danjiri Festival, Osaka

 The small coastal town of Kishiwada in Osaka prefecture is home to one of the biggest Danjiri festivals in Japan, which sees traditional wooden floats weighing up to four tons hauled at speed through the streets using heavy ropes.
 Teams of runners representing their respective neighborhoods pull their huge floats through the streets of Kishiwada at impressive speeds.
-Visitors can enjoy the food stalls that line the streets from Kishiwada Castle where you can pick up classic Kansai street food including takoyaki and okonomiyaki.
+Visitors can enjoy the food stalls that line the streets from Kishiwada Castle, where you can pick up classic Kansai street food, including takoyaki and okonomiyaki.

 - WHERE & WHEN: Kishiwada Castle, 9-1 Kishikicho, Kishiwada, Osaka.
-September 14th & 15th.
+September 13 & 14, 2025.

 - MORE INFORMATION: City.kishiwada.osaka.jp

-- MORE INFORMATION: Kiyomizudera.or.jp
+- MORE INFORMATION: Bluenotejazzfestival.jp

-12. Tsurugaoka Hachimangu Reitaisai Festival, Kamakura
+10. Tsurugaoka Hachimangu Reitaisai Festival, Kamakura

 Every year in early September, the three-day festival of Tsurugaoka Hachimangu, a Shinto shrine in Kamakura, takes place as an offering to the Shinto deity enshrined there.
 The event dates back more than 800 years to 1187 when horseback archery events were held on the grounds of the shrine.